 Here are two things that make lots of people pass on an invitation . . . but not me:

-Even though I accept about 90% of requests to connect on LinkedIn, I draw the line at some invitations.
+Even though I accept most requests to connect on LinkedIn, I draw the line at some invitations.

-I only have 3 (mostly) hard-and-fast rules for turning down invitations to connect:
+Here are my 3 (mostly) hard-and-fast rules for turning people down:

 1. No photo, a company logo for the photo, or some image that’s not you.

-Some job seekers fear discrimination based on age, ethnicity, appearance, etc. if they include their photo.
+Some job seekers fear discrimination based on age, ethnicity, appearance, etc. so they don’t include a headshot.

-If you think that HAVING a photo may rule you out as a potential job candidate, NOT having a profile photo will certainly rule you out.
+If you think that HAVING a photo may rule you out as a potential job candidate, NOT having a profile photo is even more likely to rule you out.

 For me, determining whether you’re someone I want in my LinkedIn network, I don’t care as much about the quality of your photo as I do about the existence of one.